jsondumpsbinary/smart-study-assistant-plus/README.md

 # ✨ Smart Study Assistant+

-An intelligent, modern study companion that automatically generates a 5-day study plan, in-depth text notes, and interactive flippable flashcards for any given topic using the Gemini AI through an n8n webhook backend.
+An intelligent and modern study companion that automatically generates a 5-day study plan, in-depth text notes, and interactive flippable flashcards for any given topic under minutes.

 ## 🚀 Features

 - **Dark Theme UI**: Premium aesthetic with deep gray/black backgrounds and vibrant purple accents using Tailwind CSS v4.
-- **Dynamic AI Generation**: Integrates with a backend n8n webhook pointing to `gemini-2.5-flash` to pull detailed academic context dynamically based on your inputs.
+- **Dynamic AI Generation**: Integrated with a backend n8n webhook pointing to `gemini-2.5-flash` to pull detailed academic content dynamically based on your inputs.
 - **Smart Formatting**: Client-side parsing automatically separates cohesive generated text into Study Notes and an array of individual Flashcards.
 - **Interactive Flashcards**: Fluid 3D flip card animations using `framer-motion` to test your knowledge seamlessly.
 - **State Management**: Beautiful multi-page routing handled with `react-router-dom` saving session data persistently.